 a 100-hour practicum

 a certification test

-Some kids choose to watch a movie or listen to music.
-Other kids simply need Mom or Dad to be there.
+During the exam, some kids choose to watch a movie or listen to music.
+Other kids simply need mom or dad to be there.
 A Child Life Specialist lets the child choose how they will best cope.
-That way, a child can feel more in control of a situation where they don’t have a lot of choices.
+This way, a child can feel more in control of a situation where they don’t have a lot of choices.

 An MRI exam can take over an hour, and the child must remain very still throughout the whole exam.
 That’s a tall order for many children!
 Often, healthcare providers will use conscious sedation to keep children still throughout the exam.
 The problem is that the waitlist for MRIs with sedation can be lengthy, delaying when the child can get their scan.
-Usually, the radiology schedulers will reach out to a CLS when they see that a child age 4 and up needs an MRI and might be able to have the exam without sedation.
-This sidesteps the long waitlist and negates the potential side-effects sedation can have in children.
+Usually, radiology schedulers will reach out to a CCLS when they see that a child ages 5 and up needs an MRI and might be able to have the exam without sedation.
+This sidesteps the long waitlist and negates the potential side-effects sedation can have on children.

 The CCLS will call the parents to learn more about the child (finding out if they are really scared about the exam, or how they deal with things that scare them, etc.) and inquire if the parents think their child can make it through the exam without sedation.
 At this time, they also provide the parents with resources to start familiarizing their child with the scan.

 If the CCLS discerns that the child can handle the exam without sedation, they schedule the exam and the CCLS will meet the family beforehand to work with the child.
 The CCLS is usually the first person to meet the child in the waiting room, and immediately starts building rapport with the child and becoming their friend.
 They often even go back with them for the procedure and make sure they’re okay during the exam.
 Landon says, “ I love seeing when parents are pleasantly surprised that their child is able to sit still for 45 minutes at a time without sedation.”